 Millions of people have “invisible” disabilities that other people might not notice.
 Common examples include dyslexia, ADHD, and anxiety.
-If you have an invisible disability, it’s totally up to you whether you tell your employer about it.
-This is called disability disclosure.
+If you have an invisible disability, it’s up to you whether you tell your employer about it.
+Telling your employer is called disability disclosure.

 Deciding whether to disclose a disability is deeply personal.
 Disclosure sometimes leads to wrong assumptions about how the disability affects your work.
 And those assumptions can sometimes get in the way of getting hired or promoted.